atomist/automation-client/README.md

 ## REST APIs

-When starting up the `automation-client` exposes a couple of endpoints that can be accessed via HTTP.
+When starting up, the `automation-client` exposes a couple of endpoints that can be accessed via HTTP.

 ### Authentication
 The endpoints are protected by HTTP Basic Auth or token-based authentication.
 When starting the client, you'll see